CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 - **high_vol_breakout**
   - 24h realized vol is more than twice that of normal_calm
-  - hourly USD volume is several times higher than norma_calm
+  - hourly USD volume is several times higher than normal_calm
   - Liquidity levels are similar or slightly higher than normal_calm, but pool is being traded through much more intensely.
   - LP event counts are also higher